luhang-HPU/poseidon-docs/source/Getting_Started/Programming/BFV.md

 - **context** (const PoseidonContext &): The poseidon context.

-: Creates a BatchEncoder.
-It is necessary that the encryption parameters given through the SEALContext object support batching.
+Usage: Creates a BatchEncoder.
+It is necessary that the encryption parameters given through the PoseidonContext object support batching.

 <br>